Soul (building): Receivership

 The development was placed into receivership in October 2012.
 At the time at least 88 units in the building remained unsold.
 Earlier, Grocon had started legal proceedings against Juniper Group over alleged outstanding payments for construction.

 Management

 From November 2013, Mantra Group took over the management rights of Soul from the receivers & manager, PwC.
+It is now known as Peppers Soul, part of the Accor Group.